nahida-athanikar/nahida-athanikar/README.md

 ---
 ## 👋 Welcome

-I am **Tanu Yadav**, a Full Stack Developer specializing in the **MERN stack**, passionate about building scalable and efficient web applications using modern technologies like React, Node.js, MongoDB, and MySQL.
+I am **Nahida Athanikar Nadaf**, a Full Stack Developer specializing in the **MERN stack**, passionate about building scalable and efficient web applications using modern technologies like React, Node.js, MongoDB, and MySQL.

 Strong foundation in **Data Structures and Algorithms**, with a focus on writing efficient and optimized solutions.